Skip to main content

 Art museum (Seaport)

-Cantilevered over Boston Harbor in the Seaport with harbor views from every window, the ICA's permanent collection and temporary exhibitions are strong, and Thursday evenings are free — a sharp contrast to the Freedom Trail's colonial history focus.
+Cantilevered over Boston Harbor in the Seaport, with harbor views from every window.
+The permanent collection and temporary exhibitions are strong.
+Thursday evenings are free.
+A sharp contrast to the Freedom Trail's colonial focus.

 Local Food to Try